-The acoustics of a space might be one of the most critical factors to get right internally.
+The costs for each and the exaggerated ratios of usable space to circulation and back-of-house all need to be carefully factored into the design and construction of cultural facilities.
+The costs will be quite different to other kinds of new builds and refurbishment projects, not the least because of the specialised space requirements.
+The acoustics of a space might be one of the most critical factors to get right of the most critical factors to get right internally.
 Many galleries and especially performing arts venues want to block off the sounds of the external world and internal services so that no white noise may impact on the final user experience.
 Such materials need to be factored in to cost considerations.
 New buildings versus retrofit to older as part of a redevelopment also require different approaches.